NVIDIA/flownet2-pytorch/README.md

 [![Predicted flows on MPI-Sintel](./image.png)](https://www.youtube.com/watch?v=HtBmabY8aeU "Predicted flows on MPI-Sintel")

 ## Reference
-If you find this implementation useful in your work, please acknowledge it appropriately and cite the paper using:
+If you find this implementation useful in your work, please acknowledge it appropriately and cite the paper:
 ````
 @InProceedings{IMKDB17,
   author       = "E. Ilg and N. Mayer and T. Saikia and M. Keuper and A. Dosovitskiy and T. Brox",